5.1 magnitude earthquake rocks Iran's western Kermanshah

 Iran is located on major seismic faults and experiences almost a quake per day on average.

-A magnitude 6.6 earthquake flattened the historic city of Bam in south Iran and killed 26,000 people in 2003 (AP) UZM .
+A magnitude 6.6 earthquake flattened the historic city of Bam in south Iran and killed 26,000 people in 2003.